tijodev/TIJO-D/index.md

 All projects were MTech Second Year Projects conducted at Saintgits College of Engineering.

 1.  **Deposition of hard and wear resistant TiC coating on Al alloy by TIG Cladding process** (2021)
-2.  **Design and optimization of wire EDM process parameters on machining of Alumin
+2.  **Design and optimization of wire EDM process parameters on machining of Aluminium alloy** (2022)